verse-lab/sisyphus/readme.md

 running all benchmarks in the next section.

 ### Step-by-step Instructions
-The Sisyphus Paper contains 3 tables:
+The Sisyphus paper contains 3 tables:

 - (a) Page 17: Table describing source code statistics
 - (b) Page 18: Table describing the number of obligations/effort to complete the proof